atweb3-io/celo-community-rpc/README.md

 - Each request in the batch is processed independently
 - There is no retry mechanism for individual requests within a batch
 - Failed requests return error responses within the batch, while other requests may still succeed

+## Health Check System

+The RPC proxy includes a comprehensive health check system that automatically detects and excludes unhealthy backends from the rotation.
+This improves reliability by ensuring that requests are only sent to healthy backends.

+### How It Works

+The health check system consists of two components:

+1. **Passive Health Checks**: Implemented directly in the RPC proxy workers
+   - Detect failures during actual user requests
+   - Immediately mark failing backends as unhealthy in Cloudflare KV
+   - Exclude unhealthy backends from the rotation for a cooldown period (5 minutes)
+   - Automatically reinstate backends after the cooldown period

+2. **Active Health Checks**: Implemented as a separate scheduled worker
+   - Runs every 5 minutes
+   - Proactively checks the health of all backends
+   - Verifies that backends are fully synced and responsive
+   - Marks unhealthy backends in Cloudflare KV

+### Benefits

+- **Improved Reliability**: Unhealthy backends are automatically excluded from the rotation
+- **Faster Response Times**: Requests are only sent to healthy backends
+- **Automatic Recovery**: Backends are automatically reinstated after the cooldown period
+- **Proactive Issue Detection**: Active health checks detect issues before they affect users

+### Documentation

+For detailed information about the health check system, see [HEALTH-CHECK-README.md](HEALTH-CHECK-README.md).

 ## Automatic RPC Server Updates